ItsHarper/nushell.github.io/commands/docs/overlay_hide.md

 ## Flags

  -  `--keep-custom, -k`: Keep all newly added commands and aliases in the next activated overlay.
- -  `--keep-env, -e {list<string>}`: List of environment variables to keep in the next activated overlay
+ -  `--keep-env, -e <list<string>>`: List of environment variables to keep in the next activated overlay

 ## Parameters